-The membership of the Board during the year ended 30 June 2011, including independence status was as follows:
+The membership of the Board during the year ended 30 June 2012, including independence status was as follows:

-Director Status Date of Appointment Lim Kim Hai Executive Chairman Appointed 27 June 2003 and re-appointed on the 16 November 2006 and 25 November 2009 The Hon.
-John Sharp Deputy Chairman and Independent Director Appointed 14 April 2005 and reappointed 19 November 2008 James Davis Managing Director Appointed 26 August 2004 as executive director and appointed managing director on 27 May 2008 Chris Hine Chief Operating Officer Appointed 1 March 2011 Lee Thian Soo Non-Executive Director Appointed 27 June 2003 and re-appointed on the 16 November 2006 and 25 November 2009 Ronald Bartsch Independent Director Appointed 23 November 2010 Russell Hodge Independent Director Appointed 9 September 2005 and reappointed 19 November 2008 Retired 14 June 2011 David Miller Executive Director Appointed 28 February 2007 and reappointed on 15 November 2007 Retired 1 March 2011
+DIRECTOR STATUS DATE OF APPOINTMENT Lim Kim Hai Executive Chairman Appointed 27 June 2003 and re-appointed 16 November 2006 and 25 November 2009 The Hon.
+John Sharp Deputy Chairman and Independent Director Appointed 14 April 2005 and re-appointed 19 November 2008 and 23 November 2011.
+James Davis Independent Director Appointed 26 August 2004 as Executive Director and re-appointed 23 November 2011.
+Garry Filmer Chief Operating Officer (from 1 March 2012) Appointed 1 March 2012 Executive Director Chris Hine Chief Operating Officer (until 29 Feb 2012) Executive Director Appointed 1 March 2011 and re-appointed 23 November 2011.
+Lee Thian Soo Non-Executive Director Appointed 27 June 2003 and re-appointed 16 November 2006 and 25 November 2009 Ronald Bartsch Independent Director Appointed 23 November 2010 and re-appointed 23 November 2011.

+The Board feels that James Davis' recent prior role as Managing Director will not affect the independence of his decision making as a Director and as such, has deemed him independent.
 The Board acknowledges the ASX Recommendation that a majority of the Board should be independent directors (ASX Recommendation 2.1).
-Although the Board has only two directors out of eight that qualify as independent non-executive directors, Lee Thian Soo is non-executive and is only considered non independent by virtue of his share ownership.
-David Miller is only involved in management of a very small part of the business.
+Although the Board has only three directors out of seven that qualify as independent non-executive directors, Lee Thian Soo is non-executive and is only considered non-independent by virtue of his share ownership.
 The Board believes that every director on the current Board will make decisions in the best interests of all shareholders and in accordance with their duties as directors.

-The Board also acknowledges that it is desirable that the Chairman be an independent director and for his role to be segregated from that of the chief executive officer (ASX Recommendation 2.2 and 2.3), however, the Board views the Chairman's history of leadership of the Company as an advantage, both at the management level and at the Board level that has resulted in performance that matches that of the best airlines in the world.
+The Board also acknowledges that it is desirable that the Chairman be an independent director and for his role to be segregated from that of the Chief Executive Officer (ASX Recommendations 2.2 and 2.3), however, the Board views the Chairman's history of leadership of the Company as an advantage, both at the management level and at the Board level.
+This has resulted in performance that matches the best airlines in the world.